Your data is stored by the National Counselling Society (NCS) within the provisions of General Data Protection Regulation (GDPR).

 If you want us to delete the information we hold about you then please do let us know in writing, and we will do so to the furthest extent possible allowing that we may need to retain some information about you to ensure that we are compliant with any legal requirements, or for the purposes of public safety or our own internal complaints processes.

 Personal information which you share with the NCS as part of your membership applications or course processes - for example, personal disclosures as part of your personal development or as part of therapeutic training – are treated in the strictest confidence.
 This means that the NCS will not disclose any such materials unless required by a Court Order or unless such materials provide evidence of criminality, or potential or actual harm to yourself, another person, or to NCS staff.

-Information you provide to the NCS as part of your membership application or course process will normally be retained in accordance with the Data Protection Act and destroyed a certain amount of time after your course or membership lapses.
+Information you provide to the NCS as part of your membership application or course process will be retained in accordance with the GDPR and destroyed a certain amount of time after your course or membership lapses.